xitrum-framework/xitrum-doc/guide/async.rst

 ::

   addConnectionClosedListener {
-    // The connection has been closed, unsubscribe from events etc.
+    // The connection has been closed
+    // Unsubscribe from events, release resources etc.
   }

 WebSocket